 To find the derivative using the d( function, follow these steps:

-• Press the ON button to turn on the calculator.
+ONbutton to turn on the calculator. - Press the

-• Press the HOME button to go to the home screen.
+HOMEbutton to go to the home screen. - Press the

-• Enter the function, the variable, and the point of evaluation separated by commas.
-For our example, we would enter X^2+3X-5,X,2.
+d(function and pressENTERto select it. - Enter the function, the variable, and the point of evaluation separated by commas.
+For our example, we would enter

 The calculator will display the derivative as 7.
 This means that the slope of the function f(x)f(x) at the point x = 2x=2 is 77.